BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 These incoming messages might arrive on any of the well know spreading factors SF7-SF12.
 By enabling CAD, the gateway can receive messages of any of the spreading factors.

+Actually it is used in normal operation to tell the receiver that another signal is using the channel already.

 The CAD functionality comes at a (little) price: The chip will not be able to receive very weak signals as the CAD function will use the RSSI register setting of the chip to determine whether or not it received a signal (or just noise).
 As a result, very weak signals are not received which means that the range of the